ssuwijak/pandas-join-df/README.md

 ### How to re-apply the .gitignore
 1. Make changes in .gitignore file.
 2. Run `git rm -r --cached . ` command.
-3. Run `git add . ` command
+3. Run `git add . ` command.
-4. `git commit -m "your commit message" ` or just git commit or continue working
+4. `git commit -m "your commit message" ` or just git commit or continue working.

 *reference :* [How to refresh gitignore](https://sigalambigha.home.blog/2020/03/11/how-to-refresh-gitignore/)